NathanDavid/TheGobfather/README.md

 user interface and how it wasn't the easiest to figure out the information it was trying to convey.
 ![Data_1](data1.png)
+As the graph above shows the highest number given was a 3 with the majority of the answers being either a 1 or a 2.
+This gives a clear message that changes need to be made to the design of the UI to make it easier to understand.

 ### Recommendations